Ian E. Warburg, Chair

 Dr. Steven Choi

-Chief Quality Officer & Associate Dean for Clinical Quality, Yale Medicine/Yale University School of Medicine
+Chief Quality Officer and Associate Dean for Clinical Quality, Yale Medicine/Yale University School of Medicine

 Steven Choi, MD, is the inaugural Chief Quality Officer for Yale Medicine and Yale New Haven Health System.
 He is responsible for developing and executing a single, unified strategy to deliver the highest quality and safest care across all inpatient and ambulatory clinical practice sites for Yale New Haven Health System and Yale University School of Medicine.
 Dr. Choi spent the first two decades of his career caring for critically ill children, serving as the medical director of several pediatric cardiac intensive care units, before transitioning to health care quality leadership.
 Dr. Choi has trained over 200 healthcare quality leaders; many of whom have become chief quality officers and directors at other academic institutions.